 How to Use Chase Points to Buy Apple Products

-If you have a card that earns Chase Ultimate Rewards points like the Chase Sapphire Preferred Card, the Chase Sapphire Reserve, the Ink Business Preferred Credit Card, or the Chase Ink Business Plus, you can simply log in to your account on the Ultimate Rewards home page.
+If you have a card that earns Chase Ultimate Rewards points like the Chase Sapphire Preferred Card, the Chase Sapphire Reserve, the Ink Business Preferred Credit Card, or the Chase Ink Business Unlimited or Cash cards, you can simply log in to your account on the Ultimate Rewards home page.

 From here, on the top navigation bar, you will see Apple listed as one of the options.